 Of course, no matter how thorough and fair a revaluation may be, there are still instances when only the property owner has all the information necessary for an accurate appraisal.
 That is why there is a relatively easy appeal process.
 First, complete the appeal form received with the revaluation notice and return it to the Appraisal Office.
 The appraiser responsible for your area will discuss your concerns after reviewing the back-up used during the revaluation of your property.
 We will make any corrections that are appropriate based on the review or make no changes.
 You have the right to appeal that decision, in writing, to the Appraisal Supervisor, who will review the file and respond to you with the results of that review.
 If you still do not agree with the value you will be provided a "Valuation Complaint Form", from the Appraisal Office, to complete.
 This will be an appeal to the New Hanover County Board of Equalization and Review which appointed by the Board of County Commissioners.
 Appeals must be submitted prior to the convening of the Board of Equalization and Review which meets between the first Monday in April and the first Monday in May.
 It is incumbent upon the appellant to prove that the assigned value is incorrect.

 If you are still dissatisfied with your property value after being heard by the Board of Equalization and Review, the next step is to appeal to the North Carolina Property Tax Commission in Raleigh.
 Very rarely is this step required.
 From the Property Tax Commission, you may appeal to the North Carolina Court of Appeals and finally to the North Carolina supreme Court.
 Again, these appeals are very rare since every effort is made by the Tax department to resolve our issue locally among people who are most familiar with property values in New Hanover County.

-You can appeal your value by visiting the Tax Department Appealing Value website.
+You can appeal your value by visiting the Tax Department Forms page.